joegreene/Spring-2014-CS-Lab--SI-/Week 5/README.md

 	int number_of_bananas = 0; //underscores for spaces
 ```

-lastly, when creating identifiers for your variables, it is up to you to determine whether or not to
+Lastly, when creating identifiers for your variables, it is up to you to determine whether or not to
 sacrifice legibility or the time it takes to type it out.
 Look at the following example and determine
 for yourself which one would suit yourself and others reviewing your program: